hashicorp/packer/website/source/docs/builders/parallels-pvm.html.md

     listed in this configuration will all be put into the root directory of the floppy disk; sub-directories are not supported.

+-   `floppy_contents` (array of strings) - A list of directories to place onto the floppy disk recursively.
+This is similar to the `floppy_files` option except that the directory structure is preserved.
+This is useful for when your floppy disk includes drivers or if you just want to organize it's contents as a hierarchy.
+Wildcard characters (\*, ?, and \[\]) are allowed.

+-   `reassign_mac` (boolean) - If this is "false" the MAC address of the first NIC will reused when imported else a new MAC address will be generated by Parallels.
+Defaults to "false".

 -   `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.
     If relative, the path is relative to the working directory when `packer`